department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-10-The Console UI Will Use Material UI and Adopt Styling from the VA Design System While Isolating Plugin Styling.md

 We completed an [audit of components used in the VA Design System and compared the components of both systems](https://vfs.atlassian.net/wiki/spaces/CUI/pages/2276196618/VADS+Backstage+Material+UI+Comparison+Summary).
 This audit revealed that the large majority of components have comparable functionality between the two systems (Material UI and VA Design System).

 In addition, [we explored the technical challenges associated with how to import and use individual components from VA Design System in the Console](https://vfs.atlassian.net/wiki/spaces/CUI/pages/2256306184/Draft+Explore+replacing+components+in+Console+UI+with+Custom+Components).
 We concluded that overhauling the entire Console to use a set of custom components from the VA Design system presents a lot of issues.
 The work to implement and maintain is quite high and will likely result in more error-prone code (Backstage provided components from Material UI already handle many API interactions for us).
 Drifting further from Backstage/Material UI and their adopters community comes with costs as well, making updates more challenging, and not being able to benefit from community improvements to the integrated components.

+> We concluded that overhauling the entire Console to use a set of custom components from the VA Design system presents a lot of issues.

+**_Can you list those issues?
+I see that the Confluence draft mentions that using the VA Design System instead of Material UI would involve some work - is there a demo branch or repo where we can see what that entails?_**

 Based on these activities, we suggest using the Material UI components that overlap with VA Design system components to avoid downstream technical debt.